jld/icfpc14/README.md

 The old language:

-* `cmplr.sch`, which compiles a tiny Lisp dialect (mostly Scheme-like naming rather than CL, but Lisp-2) into code for the Lambda-Man CPU.
+* `cmplr.rkt`, which compiles a tiny Lisp dialect (mostly Scheme-like naming rather than CL, but Lisp-2) into code for the Lambda-Man CPU.
 The host language is Racket (but I haven't yet bothered with using modules instead of just `load`ing into a REPL -- among other questionable code style choices).

-* `examples.sch`, which is where the currently extant AIs are.
+* `examples.rkt`, which is where the currently extant AIs are.
   `simplesearch` is the best (least bad?) one I've written so far.

 * `NOTES`, where I have a bunch of notes to myself about ideas I